BigBang001/ShlokMudra-Bhagavad-Gita-Quiz-Application/README.md

 - **Track Progress:** Users can track their quiz performance and monitor their learning progress over time within the application.

-- **AR Certificate Generation:** Upon completing quizzes successfully, users can generate personalized certificates of appreciation using augmented reality technology.
+- **AR Certificate Generation:** Upon completing quizzes successfully, users can generate personalized certificates of appreciation using augmented reality technology. **To scan the AR code, users need to install an AR-compatible app.**

 - **Audio Feedback:** ShlokMudra provides audio feedback using the Pygame and Pyttsx3 libraries, enhancing the user experience and engagement.<br>